antirez/rax/README.md

 The function raxSeek() returns 1 on success, or 0 on failure.
 Possible failures are:

-1. An invalid operator was passed as last argument.
+1. An invalid operator was passed as second argument.
 2. An out of memory condition happened while seeking the iterator.

 Once the iterator is sought, it is possible to iterate using the function